vidhigujarathi512-del/alienshoot/README.md

 # ResQNet – Disaster Communication & Coordination Platform
 "ResQNet is designed for disaster scenarios where traditional internet and cellular infrastructure may be unavailable."

 ## Problem Statement

-During emergencies, network outages, infrastructure failures, and large-scale disruptions, communities often struggle to communicate, coordinate resources, share verified information, and locate affected individuals.

-Traditional communication systems depend heavily on internet and cellular connectivity, making them vulnerable during critical situations.
+Humanity's first contact with extraterrestrial life did not begin with war—it began with silence.
+Within hours of arriving on Earth, the aliens disabled every form of digital communication, rendering messaging apps, emails, phone calls, and social media completely unusable.

+As panic spreads across the globe, people struggle to communicate, coordinate resources, share critical information, locate missing individuals, and connect with trusted organizations.
+The collapse of traditional communication infrastructure creates a need for a resilient alternative that can keep communities connected during a global crisis.

-ResQNet addresses this challenge by providing a unified platform for community coordination, emergency communication, resource sharing, information dissemination, and missing-person reporting.
+ResQNet addresses this challenge by providing a unified platform for communication, coordination, information sharing, emergency alerts, community support, and resource management in a world where conventional communication systems no longer exist.

+---

 ## Overview

+ResQNet is a next-generation communication and coordination platform designed for a post-disruption world where traditional digital communication networks have been rendered unusable.

+The platform enables users to share emergency messages, raise SOS alerts, coordinate through community hubs, access verified information, report missing persons, utilize voice-based communication, and visualize critical locations through an interactive map.

+By combining communication, coordination, and community-driven information sharing into a single ecosystem, ResQNet helps humanity remain connected, organized, and resilient in the face of large-scale extraterrestrial disruption.

-ResQNet is a full-stack communication and coordination platform designed to strengthen community resilience during connectivity disruptions and emergency situations.
+## ResQNet is a full-stack communication and coordination platform designed to strengthen community resilience during connectivity disruptions and emergency situations.

 The platform enables users to: